MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 ### Communication strategy

-As part of the migration and/or clean-up effort, make sure the process is smooth to the makers, stakeholders, and leadership.
-Develop a strategy on how best to communicate and at what points you need to communicate, that provides consistency in objective and helps with communication for all involved.
+As part of the migration and clean-up effort, make sure the process is smooth to the makers, stakeholders, and leadership.
+Develop a strategy on how best to communicate and at what points you need to communicate, that provides consistency in your objectives and helps with communication for all involved.
 Some options to consider include:

 - Use the CoE Starter Kit as an asset tracker.
 - Add custom cloud flows to send notifications at various stages.
-- Create template emails that get sent out to communicate with the maker(s).
+- Create template emails that get sent out to communicate with makers.

-Things to keep in mind are.
+Things to keep in mind include:

 - Change in URL of the app.
 Users of the app need to update any bookmarks to an app in the default environment.
 - If there's a URL-based HTTP trigger flow, that must be updated in dependent flows to ensure it still acts as a webhook.
 - Provide detailed steps to establish connections once the move is complete for both makers and app users.
-The user shouldn't be worried about creating a connection when they launch the app for the first time from the new environment.
+Users shouldn't be worried about creating a connection when they launch the app for the first time from the new environment.

-A good start for setting up communications requires a self-serve model to scale and be more real time for users than just leaving it for a single user’s email or a distribution list.
-If you plan to establish a SharePoint site, there's a template available that you could use, create an internal Microsoft Power Platform hub.
+A good start for setting up communications requires a self-serve model to scale and be more real-time for users than just leaving it for a single user’s email or a distribution list.
+If you plan to establish a SharePoint site, there's a template available that you can use to create an internal, Microsoft Power Platform hub.
 The hub becomes the common place to learn about strategy and guidance so makers get to make right decisions for what they intend to build and where they should go for it.

 There are some existing solution components like [set up inactivity notifications components](/power-platform/guidance/coe/setup-archive-components) and [set up Developer Compliance components](/power-platform/guidance/coe/setup-governance-components) in the CoE Starter Kit that you could take advantage of.
-These components come with email templates, and they can be duplicated to fit your purpose and need for migrating them from default environment.
-A good addition is to capture some success stories as well on the communication site.
+These components come with email templates and they can be duplicated to fit your purpose and need for migrating them from the default environment.
+A good addition is to capture some success stories on the communication site, as well.

 ## Individual migration of objects